-- (a) the number of CPD points the person earned; - (b) the competency areas in which the CPD points were earned; - (c) the types of activities completed to earn the CPD points and the manner in which the person participated in those activities; - (d) any variation or reduction of the number of CPD points the person was required to earn that applied to the person under the old rules or approved CPD arrangements. - (2) Without limiting section 286 of the Act or regulation 82, the person is taken to have complied with all of the requirements to undertake continuing professional development activities that apply to the person for the CPD year beginning on 1 April 2022 under - (a) if the person is a barrister the Uniform CPD (Barristers) Rules; or - (b) if the person is a solicitor the Uniform CPD (Solicitors) Rules.
+- (1) This regulation applies if, immediately before commencement day, a person had earned all of the CPD points that the person was required to earn for the CPD year beginning on 1 April 2022 under the old rules or approved CPD arrangements (whichever was applicable), having regard to the following - the number of CPD points the person earned; - the competency areas in which the CPD points were (b) earned; - the types of activities completed to earn the CPD points (c) and the manner in which the person participated in those activities; - (d) any variation or reduction of the number of CPD points the person was required to earn that applied to the person under the old rules or approved CPD arrangements. - Without limiting section 286 of the Act or regulation 82, the (2) person is taken to have complied with all of the requirements to undertake continuing professional development activities that apply to the person for the CPD year beginning on 1 April 2022 under - if the person is a barrister the Uniform CPD (a) (Barristers) Rules; or - if the person is a solicitor the Uniform CPD (b) (Solicitors) Rules.